-This mechanism ensures that the currency exchange-rate risk is fully borne by the class A1 notes and protects the class A2, B, C and E notes from such risk.
+This mechanism ensures that, prior to an event of default and the serving of an enforcement notice, the currency exchange-rate risk is fully borne by the class A1 notes and protects the class A2, B, C and Z notes from such risk.

 Therefore in the event that the cross-currency swap is terminated, there is a risk that the A1 notes will not receive its full principal amount outstanding due to currency mismatches.
-However, the likelihood of this happening is mitigated by the fact that the cross-currency swap provider is subject to the counterparty triggers detailed in the section Counterparty Risk.
+However, the likelihood of this happening is mitigated by the fact that the cross-currency swap provider is subject to the counterparty triggers detailed in the section Counterparty Risk